 Take Day Trips

-I’m in awe of how much is there to see around Madrid, and you should add a day or two to your itinerary to explore Madrid’s surroundings.
+I’m in awe of how much there is to see around Madrid, and you should add a day or two to your itinerary to explore Madrid’s surroundings.

 While you can certainly visit places like Avila (one of the top walled cities to visit in Spain), Cuenca (famous for its hanging houses), and Salamanca, classic day trips include UNESCO cities and towns like: